The History of Mayo Clinic's Department of Anesthesiology and Perioperative Medicine

 2024-2025 Centennial Celebration Events

-During the centennial year of the Department of Anesthesiology and Perioperative Medicine from April 1, 2024, to April 1, 2025, there will be a variety of events and activities to celebrate the anniversary.
-Some of these events include:
+During the remainder of centennial year of the Department of Anesthesiology and Perioperative Medicine that extends from April 1, 2024, to April 1, 2025, there will be a variety of events and activities to celebrate the anniversary.
+These include:

-- A series of visiting professors in Rochester, Jacksonville, and Scottsdale who will speak about the history of the department and its impact on the specialty.
+- A series of visiting professors in Rochester who will speak about the history of the department and its impact on the specialty.
+These include:

-- An exhibit installation, focusing on the history of Anesthesia at Mayo Clinic, at the International Museum of Surgical Sciences in Chicago, Illinois on August 15, 2024.
+- Continuation of our exhibit on the history of Anesthesia and our Mayo Clinic Department of Anesthesiology at the International Museum of Surgical Sciences in Chicago, Illinois through August 2025

 In 2025, from April 25th to April 27th, the annual meeting of the Anesthesia History Association (AHA) will be held in Rochester, Minnesota at Mayo Clinic.
 It will be co-hosted by Mayo Clinic’s Department of Anesthesiology and Perioperative Medicine and the History of Anesthesia Society.